 - Benefits include local, accessible, affordable and targeted job training, as well as business incubation and increased product development.

-- The cost of this project is $10 million.
+- The cost of this priority is $2 million

-- The cost of this project is estimated to be $12 million.
+- The cost of this priority is $1 million.

 Program Enhancement & Technology